elamont174/teacher-tap/README.md

 - Once the program was working, a bug that required fixing was validation.
 No matter what the user typed, the program was proceeding as though the data was correct.
 I used Python Tutor to visualise the code and rewrote the relevant section of the while loop to fix this bug.

 ## Testing
-I constantly tested the program during the development process.
+I constantly tested the program during the development process to ensure it was running.

 ## Deployment

-App was deployed to [Heroku](https://www.heroku.com/).
+Program was deployed to [Heroku](https://www.heroku.com/).
+The deployed link can be found [here](https://teacher-tap-0d3c391f8f6b.herokuapp.com/).

 1. In the workspace (in this case created on GitPod), the command "pip3 freeze > requirements.txt" is put into the terminal.
 This creates a list of requirements that the project needs to run in the 'requirements.txt' file.
 2. A [Heroku](https://www.heroku.com/) account needs to be created.